neomatrix369/nlp_profiler/README.md

 - Input a Pandas dataframe series as an input parameter.
 - You get back a new dataframe with various features about the parsed text per row.
-  - High-level: sentiment analysis, objectivity/subjectivity analysis, spelling quality check, grammar quality check, etc...
+  - High-level: sentiment analysis, objectivity/subjectivity analysis, spelling quality check, grammar quality check, ease of readability check, etc...
   - Low-level/granular: number of characters in the sentence, number of words, number of emojis, number of words, etc...
 - From the above numerical data in the resulting dataframe descriptive statistics can be drawn using the `pandas.describe()` on the dataframe.